 We're a registered provider and we direct bill.

-The Veterans Affairs Canada card provides Veterans with coverage for health care service benefits.
+The Veterans Affairs Canada card provides Veterans with coverage for health care service benefits, prescription drugs, medical bills and much more.
 To find out if you qualify for the program visit Veterans Affairs Canada.

-The Alberta Government provides multiple programs for seniors looking for financial aid.
-Below are links to a few different options.
+The Alberta Government provides multiple programs for low-income seniors looking for financial aid which can help with monthly living expenses such as homecare, groceries, and more.
+Below are links to a few different options and their application processes.

 Housekeeping and yard maintenance:

-Up to $1,200/per year per household for light housekeeping, grass cutting, and snow removal.
+Up to $1,226/per year per household for light housekeeping, grass cutting, and snow removal.